Project-Respawn/project-respawn-website/README.md

 ### Pages

 Each page is a Vue component in `src/views/`:
-- Home page with hero, news, teams, and events
+- Home page with news, teams, and events
 - About page with community information
 - Contact page with contact form
 - Our Mission page with mission statement